rumca-js/Internet-Places-Database/README.md

  - domains
  - repository links.
 For example [https://github.com/rumca-js/Internet-Places-Database](https://github.com/rumca-js/Internet-Places-Database)
  - user spaces.
 Might be youtube channel link: [Linus Tech Tips YouTube Channel](https://www.youtube.com/channel/UCXuqSBlHAE6Xw-yeJA0Tunw).
-Might be X/Twitter user account.
+Might be X/Twitter user account

 # Not acceptable link types

- - content farms
  - malware sites
- - porn, casino, etc.
+ - porn, casino, gambling etc.
- - it infrastructure domains, CDN domains
+ - IT infrastructure domains, CDN domains
- - analytic domains that are used for user surveillance, not to provide data
+ - analytic domains that are used for user surveillance

+Some zen rules:

+ - Anything not obeying the law will be removed from lists
+ - Internet operates in ... many countries, so there are many laws
+ - If things are offensive, they do not have to be removed
+ - If page content is obnoxious, it can, and possible should be demoted
-I do not always follow these rules strictly.
-There are exceptions for some domains.
-Some sites are allowed to be in database, but are down-voted.
+ - I do not always follow these rules strictly

 # Sources of data